 Read through the entire tenancy agreement before you sign it.
 You’ll have to pay the lawyer fees to draw up the agreement.
 The cost varies from RM10 to RM100.
 The agreement will also indicate the number of months in advance you’ll need to inform the homeowner if you intend to renew your contract.

 Typically, this is within two months.
 If you choose not to, the homeowner or agent checks the house on or before the last day of your contract before they can refund your deposit.
-If everything is intact, you get your full deposit.
-If you ruined something, the cost of repairs will be deducted from your initial deposit and the balance returned to you.
+You get your full deposit if everything is intact.
+Otherwise, the cost of repairs will be deducted from your initial deposit and the balance returned to you.

 That’s it.
 Did I miss something?
 How easy or difficult is renting a property for expats in Kuala Lumpur/Selangor?
 What’s your experience been like?